telerik/kendo-ui-core/docs/web/tabstrip/overview.md

            },
            {
              text: "Item 4",
-             imageUrl: "http://www.telerik.com/test.jpg" // Item image URL, optional.
+             imageUrl: "http://www.telerik.com/test.jpg" // (Optional) Item image URL },
-           },
            {
              text: "Item 5",
-             spriteCssClass: "imageClass3"               // Item image sprite CSS class, optional.
+             spriteCssClass: "imageClass3"               // (Optional) Item image sprite CSS class }]
-           }]
         });
       });
     </script>

-Initialization of a TabStrip should occur after the DOM is fully loaded.
-It is recommended that initialization the TabStrip is done within a $(document).ready() statement.

-The tabs of a TabStrip are not required to have content.
-Should a tab have no content, it is safe to omit its associated div.
+## Configuration

-## Load TabStrip content with AJAX
+### Load Content with AJAX

-The TabStrip provides built-in support for asynchronously loading content from remote URLs.
-These URLs should return HTML content that can be loaded in the TabStrip item content area.
-Content DIVs should be empty for AJAX loading to work.
+Kendo UI TabStrip provides built-in support for asynchronously loading content from remote URLs.
+These URLs return HTML content that can be loaded in the TabStrip item content area.
+Content `div` elements must be empty for the AJAX loading to work.

-### Loading Tab content asynchronously using AJAX
+The example below demonstrates how to load content asynchronously using AJAX.

+###### Example

     <div id="tabstrip">
         <ul>